B1-B2 Visa For USA – Complete Guide

 What is the Visa waiver program (VWP)?

+Citizens of certain countries are allowed to visit the USA without a Visa.
 The Visa Waiver Program (VWP) allows most citizens or nationals of participating countries (VWP countries) to travel to the United States for tourism or business for durations of up to 90 days without a visa.
-To get entry to the USA, citizens/nationals of these countries must obtain a valid Electronic System for Travel Authorization (ESTA) permission and comply with applicable conditions.
+Before departure, citizens/nationals of these countries must obtain a valid Electronic System for Travel Authorization (ESTA) permission and comply with applicable conditions.

 Are Indian citizens/nationals eligible for the Visa Waiver Program?